TheBevyFlock/bevy_new_2d/docs/design.md

 [`StateScoped`](https://docs.rs/bevy/latest/bevy/prelude/struct.StateScoped.html) component to them.
 Transition between screens by setting the [`NextState<Screen>`](https://docs.rs/bevy/latest/bevy/prelude/enum.NextState.html) resource.

-For each screen, create a plugin that handles the setup and the teardown of the screen in form on `OnEnter` and `OnExit`:
+For each screen, create a plugin that handles the setup and teardown of the screen with `OnEnter` and `OnExit`:

 ```rust
 // game_over.rs